ulfschneider/mermaid-cli-batch/README.md

 ## Install

-mermaid-cli-batch has a peer dependency to playwright that you have to install by yourself prior of using the package:
+mermaid-cli-batch has a peer dependency to Playwright that you have to install by yourself prior of using the package:

 ```sh
 npm i playwright